d4rk-lucif3r/OCR-with-gradio-App/README.md

 # OCR Demo

-Interactive demo of OCR using gradio and tesseract.
+Interactive demo of OCR using gradio and EasyOCR.

 ## Installation